Formby: History

 Formby Hall is a Grade II listed building dating back to 1223.
 It has traditionally been the home of the lords of the manor.
 Much of the land around it is now a golf course.

-Formby Beach is the location of the first lifeboat station in the UK.
+Formby Beach is the location of the first lifeboat station in the world.
 It is believed to have been established as early as 1776 by William Hutchinson, the Dock Master for the Liverpool Common Council.
 Although no exact record has been found, the boat used is believed to have been a 'Mersey Gig'.
 The last launch from the station took place in 1916.
 Remarkably, a film of this event survived.
 The foundations of the last of the lifeboat station buildings remain on the beach to this day.
 In 2016, the newly opened Wetherspoons pub in the town was named 'The Lifeboat' in honour of the original lifeboat station.

 Formby is home to RAF Woodvale, a small RAF station to the north of the town.
 The airfield opened in 1941 and is a former Second World War fighter station with three active runways, the main runway being a mile in length.
 Today it is used by RAF for light aircraft and fighter training, as well as a few civilian aircraft.
 The station was also home to Merseyside Police's helicopter, known as 'Mike One'.
 The RAF station was also home to the last operational service of WWII fighter plane the Supermarine Spitfire.
 In 1957 the last Spitfire to fly operationally with British military markings took off from RAF Woodvale.
 Woodvale is also home to the Woodvale Rally, one of the biggest shows on an active MOD station in the North West.